 The Rocky Mountain Fly Fishing School for Intermediate Anglers is a two-day immersion into the science and art of fly fishing.
 Pat Dorsey

-, a nationally known fly fisher and author, teachs this comprehensive course, bringing several decades of guiding and teaching experience to our students which drastically cut the learning curve.
+, and a nationally known fly fisher and author, teachs this comprehensive course, bringing several decades of guiding and teaching experience to our students which drastically cut the learning curve.

 The curriculum of this Level 201 school